jelmervdl/bfi-ics/README.md

 # Unofficial ical feed for BFI

+**Unfortunately, this doesn't currently worked since the Github actions runner is being blocked by Cloudflare.**

 Let's you add https://whatson.bfi.org.uk/ to your calendar.

 Automatically updated every day through the magic of Github Actions.